jdittrich/userNeedResearchBook/text/allURBook.md

 My first found principles were these:

 -   Review previous projects
 -   Test designs in the media you deliver in

 \
 \

-The structure grew to this (the main list points are main headlines, the indented sub lists are second-order headlines)
+The structure of my analysis looked linke that (the main list points are main headlines, the indented sub-lists are second-order headlines):

 -   Inspiration
 	-   Review previous projects